-Students must have a GPA of 2.6, be 20 years of age by the start of the placement, have at least 2 years of college level Spanish (or equivalent) and place into an Advanced level of Spanish in order to participate in the Internship Program.
+Students must have a GPA of 2.6, be 20 years of age by the start of the placement, have at least 2 years of college-level Spanish (or equivalent) and place into an Advanced level of Spanish in order to participate in the Internship Program.
 Students should have also completed a minimum of 5 courses in a field of study related to their preferred internship.
-Students wishing to participate in the Biomolecular Lab and Conservation Biology Internship only need to have an Intermediate 1 (2 semesters of college Spanish) level.
+Students wishing to participate in the Biomolecular Lab and Conservation Biology Internship only need to have an Intermediate 1 (2 semesters of college-level Spanish) level.

 Students begin this program with a preparatory 4-week Spanish language course to refresh or improve their existing Spanish language skills ready for their placement.
 The course is 80 contact hours for a suggested 5 semester credits.

 Internships are unpaid positions within companies or NGOs in the vicinity of Universidad Veritas or within the Central Valley, a bus ride away.
 Students are placed in positions related to their major and/or interests and are assessed by meetings, a major project and a presentation at the end of the internship.
 Students are supervised by a professor at Universidad Veritas who will guide them through the project work.

 Students take one Spanish language course for 5 semester credits, an internship for 4 semester credits, an independent study course recommended for 3 semester credits and, if their schedule permits, they may be able to take one or two additional elective classes.
 The suggested total of recommended credits for the semester is 12 to 19.

 Students must work a minimum of 30 hours per week on the internship assignment in order to receive internship credits.
 Veritas typically equates approximately 240 internship hours to 3 U.S. credits.
 Length of internships: